 - As six tubes are used, the final dilution for the bacteria/cells will be 10-6 (1 in 1,000,000).

 Serial dilution is performed in a number of experimental sciences like biochemistry, pharmacology, physics, and homeopathy.

 - Serial dilution is used in microbiology to estimate the concentration or number of cells/organisms in a sample to obtain an incubated plate with an easily countable number of colonies.

 - In biochemistry, serial dilution is used to obtain the desired concentration of reagents and chemicals from a higher concentration.

-- In pharmaceutical laboratories, serial dilution is performed to receive the necessary concentration of chemicals and compounds as this method is more effective than individual dilutions.
+- In pharmaceutical laboratories, serial dilution is performed to receive the necessary concentration of chemicals and compounds, as this method is more effective than individual dilutions.

 - In homeopathy, homeopathic dilutions are used where a substance is diluted in distilled water or alcohol.
-It is believed than dilution increases the potency of the diluted substance by activating its vital energy.
+It is believed that dilution increases the potency of the diluted substance by activating its vital energy.

 Even though serial dilution is a useful technique in laboratories, it faces some challenges.
 Some of which are: